 From support to sales, these are the eleven new faces at RAIDBOXES in 2020:

-- Birgit looks after administration and HR
+- Birgit supports us in administration and team assistance

-- Marten and Niklas help product development
+- Marten and Niklas strengthen the product development

 - Caspar takes care of internationalization and our cooperation partners